rsadykhov/iadb-api/README.md

 # IADB API Wrapper

-`iadb-api` is a wrapper for the Band of England's Statistical Interactive Database (IADB).
+`iadb-api` is a wrapper for the Bank of England's Statistical Interactive Database (IADB).
 The data can be accessed using specific series codes, most of which are defined in the variants of the `SeriesCode` enum.

 **Disclaimer:** This crate is an unofficial IADB wrapper, the maintainers of the crate are independent developers.